There are lots of superheroes in our world and those who offer occupational therapy in the areas of Maquoketa and elsewhere really deserve this title.

 - Fall safety.
 Falls can be devastating to seniors, especially those trying to seek independence.
 Trying to recover from a fall may require a temporary or permanent move to another facility which many people will want to avoid, especially those who live alone.
 But an occupational therapist can provide suggestions for ways to help people lower their falling risk.
 This can also include working with physical therapists to build up strength and flexibility which both can help reduce fall danger.
 Or it can also include looking at and training someone how to use assistive devices such as canes, walkers or wheelchairs.

-Occupational therapists through Above and Beyond Home Health Care work closely with other therapists to provide optimal care for clients.
-They also communicate with health care providers, any caregivers or family members/loved ones to make sure a client’s progress and challenges are always noted and discussed.
+Occupational therapists through Above and Beyond Home Health Care work closely with other therapists to provide optimal care for patients.
+They also communicate with health care providers, any caregivers or family members/loved ones to make sure a patient’s progress and challenges are always noted and discussed.

-Please contact us for more information about what our occupational therapists focus on to make sure clients remain safe and help their families remain secure in their knowledge.
+Please contact us for more information about what our occupational therapists focus on to make sure patients remain safe and help their families remain secure in their knowledge.